 “Excuse, me sir, where’s the Superior Court Building?”
-John had asked.
+John asked.

-“Thank you,” John called after him then looked at me with a sheepish grin.
+“Thank you,” John called after the man then looked at me with a sheepish grin.
 “I guess I got turned around.”
-We did an about face and headed in the direction from which we came.
+We did an about-face and headed in the direction from which we came.

 “I need to stop drinking.
 Lord knows it’s gotten me in a world of trouble.”

 “Why don’t you then?”
-I blurted, frustrated with him for taking me in the wrong direction.
+I blurted, frustrated that he’d taken me in the wrong direction.

 “I guess some people are just weaker than others.”
 His voice floated away to a different place and time.
 He started drinking when he was ten years old and had continued throughout his life, except the time he was sober for eight years.
-I estimated his age at sixty-five and wondered what it felt like to live the majority of life in a fog and why there had been nothing worth stopping for.
-His parents were long gone and neither of his ex-wives or their children wanted anything to do with him.
+I estimated he was sixty-five and wondered what it felt like to live the majority of a lifetime in a fog and why there had been nothing worth stopping for.
+His parents were long gone, and neither of his ex-wives or their children wanted anything to do with him.

-Once back on track, pedestrians appeared from out of nowhere; each one staring at me and John.
+Once back on track, pedestrians appeared from out of nowhere, each one staring at John and me.
 How unusual we must have looked together; him with his second-hand clothes and me, with my black and blonde curly afro.

 “Maybe it’s a blessing drugs didn’t do anything for you,” I told him, not knowing why or where my words had come.

 When we arrived at the courthouse, there were two winding lines of people waiting to enter through building security.
-Light rain had begun to fall, and I hoped it would not take long to make it inside.
+A light rain had begun to fall, and I hoped it would not take long to make it inside.

-“You too and thanks for getting me here,” I told him as he walked away then stopped at the back of the longer of the two lines, twenty feet away from me; standing in the shorter line.
-It was an odd thing to do, after having walked the whole way with me.
+“You too, and thanks for getting me here,” I told him as he walked away then stopped at the back of the longer of the two lines, twenty feet away from me, standing in the shorter queue.
+It was an odd thing to do after having walked the whole way with me.

 Periodically, I looked over my shoulder at him, but he never looked in my direction.
+Perhaps, he thought doing so would embarrass me.
 He stared at the back of the person’s head in front of him in line.